gr1m0h/vuepress-plugin-offlinesearch/README.md

 Disclaimer: taken form [here](https://vuepress.vuejs.org/plugin/official/plugin-search.html#searchhotkeys)

 #### `activateStemming`
 * Activates lunr's stemming feature.
+In our experience, the search works better when this option is disabled.
 Please refer to the [official docs](https://lunrjs.com/guides/core_concepts.html#stemming) for more information on stemming.
 * Type: `boolean`
 * Default: `false`